This story started in the early 1600s.

 For all auspicious occasions-be it the birth of an infant or a wedding celebration-the first invitation is given to the Kasba Peth Ganpati.
 It is a common sight to see a wedding baraat duly alight at the temple for the Lord's blessings.

-And so, the Kasba Peth Ganpati stands tall, firm and proud-much like the spirit of the city it represents.
+And so, the famous Kasba Peth Ganpati in Pune stands tall, firm and proud-much like the spirit of the city it represents.